eduvpn/documentation/PORT_SHARING.md

 ## VPN

-We need to modify `/etc/vpn-server-api/config.php` and modify `exposedVpnProtoPorts` to announce to VPN clients that we also want to advertise `tcp/443` to clients:
+We need to modify `/etc/vpn-server-api/config.php` and modify `vpnProtoPorts` and set `exposedVpnProtoPorts` to announce to VPN clients that we want them to use `udp/443` and `tcp/443` and not any of the normal OpenVPN
+ports:

     'vpnProtoPorts' => [
-        'udp/1194',
+        'udp/443',
         'tcp/1194',
     ],

     ...

     'exposedVpnProtoPorts' => [
-        'udp/1194',
-        'tcp/1194',
+        'udp/443',
         'tcp/443',
     ],

+In `vpnProtoPorts` we make OpenVPN listen on `tcp/1194` and NOT on `tcp/443` as the sslh will listen there later and forward connections to `tcp/443` to this port internally.

 ## Web Server